Hank the Angry Drunken Dwarf: Death

 Although the schtick of Hank the Angry Drunken Dwarf was that Hank drank because he was angry about being a dwarf, Hank had actually experienced significant trauma in his life as a child.
 On his first appearance on the Stern Show he related how he had been sexually abused by a male when he was seven years old (Hank explained that it was someone unrelated to him).
 Later, during another Stern appearance, when asked further about the incident, Hank said that the abuse was in the form of rape.
 As he got older he said that he almost took out lethal revenge against the perpetrator.
 When Hank reached adolescence, particularly around the age of fourteen, his drinking started to pick up, and he slowly started "to build up a tolerance".

 On the afternoon of September 4, 2001, Hank died in his sleep at the home he shared with his parents in Fall River.
 His mother discovered that he had died when she went to wake him.
 He was 39 years old.
 His death certificate listed his immediate cause of death as a seizure disorder, with ethanol abuse and chondrodystrophy as contributing factors.
 Hank is buried at the Notre Dame Cemetery in Fall River, Massachusetts.
-The next day, Howard Stern devoted most of the show to Hank.
+The next day, Stern devoted most of the show to Hank.

 Hank's mother, Claudette, called into the Stern Show on September 10, 2001, to publicly thank everyone who attended Hank's funeral and wake.
 She also thanked everyone who emailed and sent their condolences.
 She told an anecdote about how someone in the family had put a can of beer in Hank's casket.
 She said that "someone else slipped a bottle of Jack Daniel's in under Hank's coat."
-She ultimately left the items in the casket because she said that's what Hank would have wanted.
+She ultimately left the items in the casket because she said that is what Hank would have wanted.